ericdequ/games/README.md

 ### Game 5: Snake 🐍
 The beloved classic Snake game, reimagined for modern browsers.
 Guide the snake to eat food and grow, but avoid hitting the walls or yourself!

+### Game 6: LLL 🃏
+you have 3 Chances to guess the card after each guess youll be prompted for higher or lower.
+If you guess correctly you win!

 ```mermaid
 graph LR
 A[Home Page] --> B[Game 1: Pong] --> G[Scratch]